School shooting survivor: 'There's so many of us now'

 (CNN)Cell phones in the room started beeping and buzzing in unison.
 Breathless gasps and soft cries filled the air as people checked their devices.
 Some tears of sorrow fell to the floor.

-Patrick Korellis's heart suddenly felt heavy.
+Patrick Korellis' heart suddenly felt heavy.

-Korellis and other survivors of the 2008 Northern Illinois University mass shooting were gathered at the university's Cole Hall last Wednesday afternoon when news abruptly broke that a gunman had opened fire at Marjory Stoneman Douglas High School in Parkland, Florida.
+Korellis and other survivors of the 2008 Northern Illinois University mass shooting were gathered at the university's Cole Hall on the afternoon of February 14 when news broke that a gunman had opened fire at Marjory Stoneman Douglas High School in Parkland, Florida.

 At that same moment, it was the 10th anniversary of the NIU shooting.
-Korellis, the other survivors, and their families, were preparing to place wreaths on the stone memorials for the five victims who died in the NIU gunfire, to commemorate the lives that were lost.
+Korellis, the other survivors and their families were preparing to place wreaths on the stone memorials for the five victims who died in the gunfire, to commemorate the lives that were lost.

 "It just weighed so heavily on us that there was a shooting on the anniversary of a shooting," said Korellis, now a 32-year-old Chicago resident who works as a project manager in the corporate office of Walgreens.